hombit/freddi/Readme.md

 Starting from the quasi-stationary or sinusF distribution, the solution describes the decaying part of the outburst.
 Zero-time accretion rate through the inner edge can be set.
 In other cases, the rise to the peak is also computed.
 Then, initial value F0 at the outer radius defines uniquely the intial mass of the disk.

 Self-irradiation by the central X-rays heats the outer parts of the disk.
 A fraction of the bolometric flux is supposed to illuminate the disk surface.
-This results in the larger size of the hot disk is such model is assumed.
+This results in the larger size of the hot disk if such model is assumed.
 Also, the optical flux is increased because the flux outgoing from the disk surface is proportional to Teff^4 = Tvis^4+Tirr^4.
 Self-irradiation of the disk is included in the computation if irradiation parameter is not zero.
 The simplest way is to set a constant irradiation factor (the studies of X-ray novae suggest the range for Cirr 1e-5..5e-3).

 Observed flux depends on the distance to the source and the inclination of the disk plane.
 The inclination angle is the angle between the line of sight and the normal to the disk.

-`Freddi` outputs time; the accretion rate; the mass of the hot part of the disk; the outer radius of the hot zone; the irradiation factor; the relative half-height, effective and irradiation temperature,  ratio of the irradiation to viscous flux at the outer radius of the hot zone; X-ray luminosity in the band from E_min to Emax (erg/s);  the optical magnitudes in U, B, V, R, I, and J band [Allen's Astrophysical Quantites] (Cox 2015).

-Snapshot distributions at each time step, if produced, contain the following data: radial coordinate in terms of the specific angular momentum, radius,  viscous torque, surface density, effective temperature Teff, viscous temperature Tvis, irradiation temperature Tirr, and the absolute half-height of the disk.

 License
 -------